SEARCH MIT MANAGEMENT

-The program is widely considered to have no peer in the world today, because its distinct advantages are unparalleled in the executive education marketplace:
+The program is widely considered to have no peer in the world today, because its distinct advantages are unparalleled in the executive leadership development education marketplace:

 "I wanted the high-level access to MIT faculty that comes with being a Sloan Fellow—to be able to talk over problems with Nobel Laureates in physics and economics, with innovators and ground-shakers."